syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Data.md

 **Step-1:**

 Open the Chart Wizard in designer.
-Chart wizard can be opened either by right-clicking the [ChartControl](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartControl.html) and choosing the Chart Wizard option in context menu or by clicking Chart Wizard option in smart tag of the Chart control.
+Chart wizard can be opened either by right-clicking the [Chart control](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartControl.html) and choosing the Chart Wizard option in context menu or by clicking Chart Wizard option in smart tag of the Chart control.
 Chart wizard appears as follows.

 ![](Chart-Data_images/Chart-Data_img20.png)